NKI-GCF/rumidup/README.md

 file should hve the `MC` and `ms` tags added.
 This can be done by piping the unsorted bam through `samtools fixmate`.

-The UMI should either be present in the RX tag.
-But because the standard Illumina BCLconvert program attaches the UMI sequence to the readname it is also possible to
+The UMI should be present in the BAM `RX` tag.
+Because the standard Illumina BCLconvert program attaches the UMI sequence to the read name it is also possible to extract the UMI from the read name and (optionally) add a `RX` AUX tags.

 ### Output
-All records are written in the same order to a file or stdout with the flag adjusted to reflect duplication status.
-Additional aux tags can be added depending on configuration.
+All records are written in the same order to a file or stdout with the BAM flag adjusted to reflect duplication status.
+Additional AUX tags can be added depending on configuration.

 ### Options